-The Breckwell P23 Freestanding has been tested and listed for installation in residential, mobile home and alcove applications.
+The Breckwell P2000 Freestanding has been tested and listed for installation in residential, mobile home and alcove applications.

-The P23 Insert is approved for installation into code complying masonry fireplaces.
+The P2000 Insert is approved for installation into code complying masonry fireplaces.

-The P23 Insert is also approved for use in listed factory built fireplaces (UL 127) and standard residential built-ins (see As A Built-In Fireplace), including Mobile Home built-in installations, of the following description: all brands at least 33" wide and 20 $\frac{1}{2}$ " high.
+The P2000 Insert is also approved for use in listed factory built fireplaces (UL 127) and standard residential built-ins (see As A Built-In Fireplace), including Mobile Home built-in installations, of the following description: all brands at least 36" wide and 20" high.

-FLOOR PROTECTION: Freestanding installations, minimum 22" wide by 31" deep.
+FLOOR PROTECTION: Freestanding installations, minimum 30" wide by 32" deep.
 The stove must be placed on a continuous (grouted joints) noncombustible material such as ceramic tile, cement board, brick, 3/8" millboard or equivalent, or other approved or listed material suited for floor protection.
-NOTE: ceramic tile, or any tile, requires a continuous sheet beneath to prevent the possibility of embers falling through to the combustible floor if cracks or separation should occur in the finished surface, this would include floor protection for Built-in raised hearths.
-Check local codes for approved alternatives.